theonethread/falkor-bundler/readme.md

 ### **Linting**

-The project uses [`prettier`](https://www.npmjs.com/package/prettier "Visit") for code formatting and [`cspell`](https://www.npmjs.com/package/cspell "Visit") to avoid general typos in both sources and documentation.
-To lint both sources and documentation run:
+The project uses [`prettier`](https://www.npmjs.com/package/prettier "Visit") for code formatting and [`cspell`](https://www.npmjs.com/package/cspell "Visit") to avoid general typos in both sources and documentation - it is advised to install these packages as extensions in your IDE to prevent CI errors.
+To lint the project run:

 ```
 $ npm run lint